Hike, bike, ride, onsen, ski and snowboard in the highlands

 If you're simply looking for fresh air, a healthy environment and some great scenery, food and relaxation, Hiruzen offers horseback riding, hot springs, a dairy farm, a park with carnival rides and more.

-Start from Okayama Station, the main prefectural transit hub.
+Start from Okayama Station, a prefectural transit hub.

-The train from Okayama Station to Chugoku-Katsuyama Station on the JR Tsuyama Line takes two hours, 20 minutes.
-From there, take the Maniwa City Community bus (“Maniwa-kun”) from Katsuyama Station to Hiruzen Kogen.
-Alternatively, you can take a Chutetsu bus from Tenmaya Bus Center in Okayama to Katsuyama Station.
+The train from Okayama Station to Chugoku-Katsuyama Station on the JR Tsuyama Line takes two hours, 30 minutes.
+From Chugoku-Katsuyama Station, take the Maniwa City Community bus (“Maniwa-kun”) from Katsuyama Station to Hiruzen Kogen.
+Alternatively, you can take a Chutetsu bus from Tenmaya Bus Station in Okayama to Chugoku-Katsuyama Station.

 Hiking is the centerpiece of outdoor activities in Hiruzen-Kogen Highlands.
-Mount Hiruzen is a dormant volcano that has three peaks.
-These peaks are part of the Daisen-Oki National Park—a huge and diverse park that includes Mt.
-Daisen , the Oki Islands in the Sea of Japan, and Izumo Taisha, the oldest shrine in Japan.
+Mount Hiruzen has three peaks and is part of the Daisen-Oki National Park—a huge and diverse park that includes Mt.
+Daisen , the Oki Islands in the Sea of Japan, and Izumo Taisha.

 In the winter, skiing and snowboarding is popular.
-A skiing competition is held annually in February or March depending on the snow conditions.
+A skiing competition is held annually in January or February depending on the snow conditions.

-At Hiruzen Horse Park, supervised horseback riding is available for all ages.
-Enjoy a trot around the corral or experience riding outside the park.
+At Hiruzen Horse Park, supervised horseback riding is available for adults and children ages 3 and older.
+Experience a trot around the corral or riding outside the park.

 Outside of the park, you can ride through lush green meadows during the spring and summer or through the harsh, snow-covered ground of winter.